Factors to build or buy Data Pipeline

 • Time taken to deliver value to the data would take a long time when there are many intermediaries and expertise it must go through.

-• A third party tool cuts down time spent on building a data pipeline with connectors and expertise.
+• A third-party tool cuts down time spent on building a data pipeline with connectors and expertise.

 Cost factor

-Buying a data pipeline tool would cut down the cost on connectors and the engineer’s cost to the company.
+Buying a data pipeline tool would cut down the cost of connectors and the engineer's cost to the company.
 The tool would build your whole data pipeline and the maintenance and operations would require just one analyst cum engineer.
 The Total Cost of Ownership can be cut down to 1/10th when compared to the cost when building your own.

 Does the Third-Party Solution fulfill all your organization's needs?